MarieSophieRichard/streamlit-app-project/README.md

 The dataset for this project can be found on Dropbox.
 It consists of two main components:

 1. **CSV Dataset**: The CSV file contains the car insurance customer information dataset, which serves as the primary data source for the application.
-The Dropbox link to the CSV file should be provided in the app code for downloading and processing.

-2. **Image**: An image file may also be included in the Dropbox link, potentially for use as a logo or visual element within the Streamlit app.
-The image file can be referenced in the app code as needed.
+2. **Image**: An image file is included in the Dropbox link.

 ## Getting Started